checkersoftware/opencv/DIFFCHECKER_CUSTOM_README.md

 ### 2. Custom C++ Binding for `estimateAffinePartial2D`
 **File:** `modules/js/src/affine_partial2d_bindings.cpp`

+> **Note:** This custom binding may not have been strictly necessary.
+The function `estimateAffinePartial2D` is marked `CV_EXPORTS_W` in OpenCV, which means it could potentially be exposed by simply adding `'estimateAffinePartial2D'` to the whitelist in the config file (similar to how `estimateAffine2D` is exposed in the standard `opencv_js.config.py`).
+However, this custom binding provides a more JavaScript-friendly API that accepts flat arrays and returns plain JS objects.
+If you want to simplify, you could try removing this custom binding and just adding the function to the whitelist instead.

 A custom Emscripten binding that exposes `cv::estimateAffinePartial2D` to JavaScript with a convenient API:

 ```javascript